-When you slow smoke the pork before shredding it, and then crisp it up by adding the shredded pork to a very hot cast iron skillet or flat top griddle, you’re going to want tacos for breakfast and lunch the next day too.
-The combination of the wood-fired flavor with the crisped up pork creates another dimension of delicious.
+When you slow smoke the pork before shredding it, and then crisp it up by adding the shredded pork to a very hot cast-iron skillet or flat top griddle, you’re going to want tacos for breakfast and lunch the next day too.
+The combination of the wood-fired flavor with the crisped-up pork is my favorite!

 The best cut of pork for grilled carnitas tacos

 I recommend the pork shoulder roast for smoked carnitas, and for a few reasons.

 First, it isn’t as fatty as some of the other cuts, but it still has plenty of fat that melts into the meat and keeps it moist and flavorful.
 The rendered fat is also enough to make the meat fry up on the skillet and get crispy without adding more oil.

 The meat on the shoulder roast has longer fibers too so it holds up to the low and slow roasting without crumbling into pieces too fine to crisp up easily.

 Take a pair of forks and shred the meat along the grain.
 It will pull into long strands similar to making pulled pork barbecue.
 Make sure you don’t shred it too finely.
 The idea is to get nice pieces of pork that will be easy to sear in the skillet.

 Also, make sure the less fatty parts of the pork are well coated by some remaining fat in the roast.
 The fat of course helps add flavor but it also makes it easier to crisp up the meat when you have it in the hot skillet.